nhmvienna/AutDeNovo/README.md

 * * *

 After the pipeline is finished, the scaffolds of the de-novo assembly and the most important summary outputs will be copied to an output folder.
 In addition, various html-based results will be loaded in Firefox.
 In addition, the file `HTML_outputs.sh` contains all commands to load the HTML output in Firefox at a later timepoint.

+## Future updates

+This is just the very first version and I will implement more functionality in the near future.
+Additional features may include:

+-   Modify more parameters via the commandline or through a config file
+-   Possibiilty to skip certain steps of the pipeline
+-   Allow ONT or PacBio data or a combination of Illumina and single molecule sequencing data for de-novo assemblies

+Please le me know if you have further ideas or need help by posting an issue in this repository.

+(c) Martin Kapun